1. The Members of the University

 Procedures not involving the Grievance Committee

-XLII.(1) If other remedies within the school, department or other relevant area have been exhausted the member of the staff may raise the matter with the Head of the school, department or other relevant area.
+XLII.(1) If other remedies within the faculty, department or other relevant area have been exhausted the member of the staff may raise the matter with the Head of the school, department or other relevant area.

-XLIII.(2) If the member of staff is dissatisfied with the result of an approach under sub-paragraph (1) or if the grievance directly concerns the Head of the school, department or other relevant area, or if the member of staff is directly responsible to the Chancellor, the member may apply in writing to the Chancellor for redress of the grievance.
+XLIII.(2) If the member of staff is dissatisfied with the result of an approach under sub-paragraph (1) or if the grievance directly concerns the Head of the faculty, department or other relevant area, or if the member of staff is directly responsible to the Chancellor, the member may apply in writing to the Chancellor for redress of the grievance.

 XLIV.(3) If it appears to the Chancellor that the matter has already been finally determined or that the grievance is trivial or invalid, he or she may dismiss it summarily, or take no action upon it.
 If it so appears to the Chancellor he or she shall inform the member accordingly.